lingtalfi/Light_DatabaseInfo/doc/api/Ling/Light_DatabaseInfo/Service/LightDatabaseInfoService/getTableInfo.md

 Returns the info array for the given table.
 The info array contains the following entries:

+- database: the name of the database containing the table
 - columns: an array of the column names
 - primary: an array of the column names of the primary key (empty if no primary key)
 - types: an array of columnName => type